Dunbaratu/LaserDist/README.md

 * KSPField: 'DrawLaser' is a bool (called "Visible" in the GUI) - true if the laser should be drawn when it's activated or false if it should be (realistically) invisible because, hey, it's coherent light and it's not supposed to be seen from the side.
 * KSPField: 'CPUGreedyPercent' is a float (called "CPU hog" in the GUI) ranging from 0.0 to 20.0.
 It's how much of a single physics tick of time this mod will allow itself to consume during a single Update.
 If it hasn't gotten a good enough answer within that much time, it will wait until the next update to continue the calculation.
 * KSPField: 'UpdateAge' is an integer - It's how many Unity Updates (animation frames, basically) it's been since the value you are seeing was calculated.
 Becuase of the logic of CPUGreedyPercent (see above) sometimes the value being displayed is stale by a few update ticks and shouldn't be trusted until the next time that UpdateAge becomes zero again.
 If you're in a situation where this mod needs to spend more than 1 update of time to get to a good answer for the distance, you'll see this value spinning a bit, quickly going 0,1,2,3,0,1,2,3,0,1,2,3...etc.
 When you see that, only when it hit the zeros was the distance value perfectly correct at THAT moment.
+* KSPField: 'Bend X' is a float - the number of degrees the laser is deflected in its relative Yaw direction, if it's the type of laser that can be deflected.
+* KSPField: 'Bend Y' is a float - the number of degrees the laser is deflected in its relative Pitch direction, if it's the type of laser that can be deflected.
+* KSPField: 'Max Bend X' is a float - the range of bending the laser can do in its relative Yaw direction.
+If this is zero, then the laser cannot bend that way.
+The range is always centered at zero, plus or minus this number.
+* KSPField: 'Max Bend Y' is a float - the range of bending the laser can do in its relative Pitch direction.
+If this is zero, then the laser cannot bend that way.
+The range is always centered at zero, plus or minus this number.

 Note: The higher that CPUGreedyPercent ("CPU hog") is, the less likely it is that UpdateAge will ever be nonzero, but the bigger hit your framerate might take.